Volunteer Bond Program

 Purpose

 The main purpose of the Canmore Minor Hockey Association (CMHA) Volunteer Bond Program is to encourage all members of CMHA to assist in the operation of the association.
 Maintaining a high quality, and affordable hockey program, such as the one in Canmore, requires huge amounts of effort from a variety of individuals.
-In the past, the trend has been that this work falls on a far too small group of volunteer board members, coaches, managers, and parents.
+In the past, the trend has been that this work falls on a small group of volunteer board members, coaches, managers, and parents.
 As the association grows, becomes more successful, and takes on more, having the same 5% or 10% of volunteers doing the work is not sustainable.
-As individuals burn out, have kids that age out of the association, or have other circumstances that change, it leaves major gaps as those key volunteers step away.
 The Volunteer Bond Program is designed to do a better job of sharing the volunteer load amongst all members of the association.

 Overview

-The CMHA Volunteer Bond Program is based on a credit system, rather than an hourly one, in which every member family of CMHA must earn a minimum number of credits to fulfill their volunteer requirement.
-Credits are organized into two categories:
+The Program is based on a credit system, in which every member family is required to earn a minimum number of credits to meet their volunteer commitment.
+Credits fall into two categories:

 Fee Breakdown